ConScape/ConScape.jl/examples/2_landmarks.md

 # Coarse graining

-`ConScape.Problem` has a `grain` keyword that triggers coarse graining when the `target_qualities` data is loaded from a `RasterStack`.
+`ConScapeProblem` has a `grain` keyword that triggers coarse graining when the `target_qualities` data is loaded from a `RasterStack`.

 Here we define a problem that uses it, and one that doesn't.